crocandr/docker-openvpn/README.md

 ## Run

-You have to run the openvpn's container in `privileged` with `host network` mode.
+You have to run the OpenVPN's container in `privileged` with `host network` mode.

 ```
 docker run -tid --privileged --name=openvpn --net=host -v /srv/openvpn/config:/etc/openvpn croc/openvpn /opt/start.sh
 ```

   - The `--privileged` parameter is very important!
-The openvpn container uses the tun/tap interface on your host.
+The OpenVPN container uses the tun/tap interface on your host.
   - You can use the docker host's iptables (too) with `--net=host`
   - The container find the public IP address automatically, but You can define a custom IP/hostname and port for clients with these parameters:
     - `-e ServerAddress=myserver.mynet.com` remote server address for clients (in client config ovpn file)